• Skip to primary navigation

 3. Spices: You will need some basic spices like coriander seeds, cumin, black peppercorns, and turmeric.
 They give a very nice aroma & flavor to the prawn curry.

-How to make Prawn Curry (with Step by Step Photos)
+How to make Prawn Curry (with Step-by-Step Photos)

 collage image of 2 steps showing marinating the prawns and soaking tamarind in hot water.